tex216/Python-Based-Game/README.md

 # Python-based-game
 Clone of 2048 game:
-mini-project from Principles of Computing class on Coursera
+mini-project from Principles of Computing class, offered by Rice University on Coursera